rgov/thps-crack/README.md

 Bo discovered hash values for several previously-unknown cheat codes in *Tony Hawk's Pro Skater 2* and *3*.
 The challenge is figuring out what button combinations would generate these specific hash values.

 This repo contains a GPU-accelerated brute force program to try to uncover the remaining codes.
-The program uses Apple's Metal API and can be run on a macOS device:
+The program uses Apple's Metal API and can be run on a Mac:

     $ make
-    $ time ./thpscrack 1 10 1 2 A3E2DCE2 7A6115CE
+    $ time ./thpscrack 10 A3E2DCE2 7A6115CE
     ...
     Found solution: UDLRTXSCUDLRTXSC
     Target hashes: 0xA3E2DCE2 0x7A6115CE

-The arguments are *minimum length*, *maximum length*, *minimum repetitions*, *maximum repetitions*.
-Repetitions are a way to quickly try longer button sequences from repeated subsequences (as above).
-The output uses PlayStation nomenclature, <kbd>T</kbd> = Triangle and so on.
+The first argument is maximum sequence length.
+The output uses PlayStation nomenclature, T for Triangle and so on.

-On a MacBook Pro with M1 Max it can search through 13-button sequences (that's 8^13 = 549.8  billion) in about 46 seconds.
+On a MacBook Pro with M1 Max it can search all 628.3 billion sequences of 1 to 13 buttons in about 2 minutes.

 The code was written through a back and forth with Claude 3.5 Sonnet.

-### Future enhancement

-We could save effort by calculating the first hash and then, only if it matches, calculating the second one.

-Repetitions should be processed on the GPU by running the hash-and-check procedure in a loop, rather than having the CPU submit more workloads.